Autobianchi: Stellina and Primula – Autobianchi pioneers new concepts

-Throughout its production run the Primula was available as a two-door or five-door saloon, three-door of five-door hatchback, and two-door coupé, with either a 1,221 cc or a 1,197 cc four-cylinder engine.
+Throughout its production run the Primula was available as a two-door or four-door saloon, three-door of five-door hatchback, and two-door coupé, with either a 1,221 cc or a 1,197 cc four-cylinder engine.
 The top-of-the-line Primula Coupé S used a 75 PS (SAE) 1,438 cc four-cylinder from the Fiat 124 Special.
 The lack of a fifth gear limited the high-end capacity of all Primula models.

 Into the 1970s

 Facing a crisis in the motorcycle market, Bianchi was forced to sell its share in Autobianchi and the company was finally fully integrated into Fiat S.p.A. in 1968.
 1969 marked many important developments for the marque.
 First of all, Bianchina production was finally stopped.
 Moreover, Autobianchi was positioned within the Fiat Group under the control of the newly acquired luxury marque Lancia.
 And significantly, two new Autobianchi models were launched this year: the Autobianchi A111 and Autobianchi A112, both named after their internal Fiat development codes, in a similar fashion to coeval Fiat-branded vehicles.

 The A111 was derived from Primula mechanicals, but much bigger and more spacious, marking the first (and only) entry of the brand into the small family car class.
 As usual, it was priced higher than similar Fiat models, notably the first front-wheel drive Fiat per se, the Fiat 128, and did not find much favour with customers.
 After little more than 50,000 A111s were made, production ended in 1972.

 The A112 was much more successful.
 A modern, front-wheel drive supermini it was in many ways similar to the Innocenti Mini, which gained substantial popularity in Italy, following on from the popularity of the original Mini throughout Europe.
 Similarly, the A112 saw strong demand and built a loyal following, reinforced by the introduction of Abarth sporting versions and Autobianchi's engagement in racing with modified versions of the model.

 With Primula production ceasing in 1970 and the quick demise of the A111, Autobianchi became effectively a one-model brand.
 Consequently, the A112 was marketed as a Lancia from the mid-1970s in most markets, except for Italy, France and Israel, where it retained the Autobianchi branding until the end of production.